ivanpreziosi/gastropod/README.md

 ```

-# Fished: check your installation!
+# Finished: check your installation!
 Go to the `/gastropod` route to see if the login page is showing up.
 If it does you should login with the user related to [the record you inserted before](#create-first-admin) in the `gastropod_admins` table.
 If everything went fine you should see your users table now.
 And also a gastropod_admins table should be set up and accessible via the menu.

 # Create your first gastropod crud